debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ## Starting the video packets

-This is still a work in progress, but we wanted to post this writeup due to it's length and how long it's been since the last one.

 After starting the AVServer, we still weren't seeing any video packets.

 When we connected from the phone we saw that it would make a request to it's API server to validate a sent token.
 It was obvious the packet length 1118 was triggering this because it was close after the 640 and was the only packet long enough to hold a token.